Category: E-Commerce

 Meetings multiply.
 Approvals stack up.
 Insights sit idle.
 Teams hesitate.
 Leaders request “one more analysis.”

-Here is the paradox of the new enterprise:
+This is the paradox of the modern enterprise:

 Intelligence Has Grown.
 Authority Hasn’t